xingoxu/pixiv_API-c-/ReadMe.md

 * [2015-12-02]　added most of apis

 ### Notice:
+0. all method now have async method, see it in pixivAPI.cs!
 1. for all returns may be null(network problem)
 2. for bool returns pixiv json won't tell you failed with what (bad request or has added), just true(added/followed) or false(bad request)
 3. most api parameters has been written in the code note